 Whereas, introverts know we are going to be making a sacrifice to hang out with an extrovert and what it entails.
 We also know when extroverts are trying to stay busy running around planning endless activities in order to avoid feeling negative emotions.
 We can appreciate that and sometimes we're willing to help you out with that.

 I hate when people think I'm shy!
 Being quiet and being shy are two different things.
+No one who knows me would say that I'm shy.

 The only feedback I ever received from any of my teachers growing up was that I was too quiet.
+Well maybe because I was in constant shell-shock.

 I am usually pretty quiet around those I sense have dominant or intense energy.
 I don't want to exert my own energy to overcome there's or let them have any of mine.